Arlene Voski Avakian

 Arlene Voski Avakian (born 1939) is an Armenian-American academic specializing in women's studies and food history.

 Avakian came to the University of Massachusetts Amherst as a graduate student, helping to found the Women's Studies Program.
 She later joined the faculty at what grew into the university's Department of Women, Gender, and Sexuality Studies.
 She retired from UMass Amherst in 2011.

 Avakian's papers are held in the university's archives collection.

+Life

+Avakian was born in New York to Iranian Armenian and Turkish Armenian parents in 1939.
+Some of her experiences as child and young adult led her to her work in feminism.
+Due to the conservative nature of her childhood, Avakian married in order to distance herself from her family.
+She and her husband had two children together; one of her children, Neal, was on the autism spectrum, which was one of the factors that led her to her career path.
+Avakian’s marriage ended, and she eventually identified herself as a lesbian when she was 34.
+Her relationship with partner Martha Ayres lasted for 42 years.